OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

-This is an announcement for a full-time developer ([Ingénieur de Recherche](http://fr.wikipedia.org/wiki/Ing%C3%A9nieur_de_recherche)) position opening at Université Paris-Sud.
+This is an announcement for a full-time developer ([Ingénieur de Recherche](http://fr.wikipedia.org/wiki/Ing%C3%A9nieur_de_recherche)) position opening at Université Paris-Sud, working on open source software engineering for computational mathematics.

+# Time line

 For now we hope to run interviews in early July, for a recruitment in early Fall 2015, and for up to four years (presumably in the form of a one year contract, renewable three times).

 A second full-time developer will be hired later on, presumably in Fall 2016.